Items tagged “endocrine”

-Multiple endocrine neoplasia (MEN) syndromes are a collection of syndromes characterised by the presence of, as the name would suggest, multiple endocrine tumours.
+Multiple endocrine neoplasia (MEN) syndromes are a collection of syndromes characterized by the presence of, as the name would suggest, multiple endocrine tumors.
 They are autosomal dominant in inheritance.
-MEN1 (Wermer syndrome) MEN2 (multiple endocrine adenomatosis) MEN2a (Sipple syndrome)...
+MEN1 (Wermer syndrome) MEN2 (multiple endocrine adenomatosis) MEN2a (Sipple syndrome) ...

 The ductal embryology of the pancreas is moderately complicated, leading to a number of anatomical variants of the pancreatic ducts, many of which are clinically significant.
 The normal arrangement is for the entire pancreas to be drained via a single duct, to the ampulla of Vater through the s...

-Pituitary apoplexy is an acute clinical syndrome caused by either haemorrhagic or non-haemorrhagic necrosis of the pituitary gland 2.
+Pituitary apoplexy is an acute clinical syndrome caused by either hemorrhagic or non-hemorrhagic necrosis of the pituitary gland 2.
 Although variable, it typically comprises of headache, visual deficits, ophthalmoplegia, and altered mental status 7.
-An existing pituitary macroadenoma is usuall...
+An existing pituitary macroadenoma is usually ...

 The pituitary stalk, also known as the infundibulum or infundibular stalk, is largely outside the blood brain barrier like the rest of the pituitary and therefore normally enhances following the administration of gadolinium.
 It gradually tapers inferiorly, and superiorly is spread by the infundi...

 Pituitary stalk abnormal enhancement (differential)

 Abnormal nodular enhancement of the pituitary stalk can be seen in a number of entities.
 Differential diagnosis tumors germinoma craniopharyngioma hypothalamic glioma pituitary lymphoma pituicytoma granular cell tumor of the pituitary (pituitary choristoma) pilocytic astrocytoma of the...